What To Do If Your Dog Has A Hot Spot: Causes & TreatmentsSeptember 6, 2019

-The term ‘hot spot’ is used quite often when people outside the veterinary profession talk about dog skin problems.
+The term ‘hot spot’ is often used when people outside the veterinary profession talk about dog skin problems.
 However, most of the skin issues clients think are ‘hot spots’, really aren’t.

 What is a Hot Spot?

 In medical jargon, a hot spot is called pyotraumatic dermatitis.
 True hot spots are patches of very inflamed, painful, and moist skin.
-They often develop rapidly, sometimes in less than an hour, as a result of intense scratching.
+They often develop rapidly, sometimes in less than an hour, due to intense scratching.
 As the inflamed skin oozes, the surrounding hair sticks tight over the area creating an ideal environment for bacteria to grow.
-The inflammation involved causes the skin to become warm, which is why they are called ‘hot spots’.
-A foul odor, produced by bacterial infection, is typically the last symptom to develop.
-This is because hot spots are not actually caused by bacteria on the skin, they are caused by allergy, however any stimulus which causes a dog to scratch intensely at one location can result in a hot spot.
+The inflammation involved causes the skin to become warm, which is why they are called ‘hot spots.’
+A foul odor produced by bacterial infection is typically the last symptom to develop.
+This is because hot spots are not actually caused by bacteria on the skin, they are caused by allergy, however, any stimulus which causes a dog to scratch intensely at one location can result in a hot spot.

 How are hot spots and pustules different?

 Compared to hot spots, pustules are smaller, less painful, less smelly, and less obvious.
-In the majority of cases, pustules are caused by bacterial infection in or on the skin.
+In most cases, pustules are caused by a bacterial infection in or on the skin.
 Pustules typically start very small and are difficult to see.
 Compared to human pimples, canine pustules are easily broken and rarely seen.
 When pustules break, the bacteria and debris spill out.
-As this material dries it forms a crust which traps the surrounding hairs and irritates the skin, causing a rough circular ring of redness.
+As this material dries, it forms a crust which traps the surrounding hairs and irritates the skin, causing a rough circular ring of redness.
 When the crust falls off, it removes the hair with it, leaving a small, but obvious, hairless area.
-Pustules often result in itching, but are rarely painful, as opposed to hot spots.
+Pustules often result in itching but are rarely painful, unlike hot spots.